What are the 25+ best podcasts for students to listen to and learn from? We asked teachers to share their favorites, and here’s what they had to say.

-Each episode of This American Life centers around a theme, with most being journalistic at the core, but some are comedic.
+Each episode of This American Life centers around a theme.
+Most are journalistic at the core, but some are comedic.
 This podcast is hard to generalize, especially after over 600 episodes.
-But the amount of episodes, and it’s massive popularity, should speak for itself.
+But the number of episodes, and it’s massive popularity, should speak for itself.

 Activity to try: Have students take a theme from an episode and write their own report or story surrounding that theme.

 What are your favorite podcasts for kids?
-And how do you use them in the classroom?
+Please share in the comments!